department-of-veterans-affairs/caseflow/docs/11811_tech_spec.md

  . | Child and parent task have same type | Child and parent task have different types
  --- | --- | ---
+No parent task | Should not happen. | Should not happen.
 Parent task assigned to `Organization` using automatic child task assignment | e.g. `BvaDispatchTask`s assigned to the `BvaDispatch` organization. | Should not happen.
 Parent task assigned to `Organization` without automatic assignment | e.g. `QualityReviewTask`s assigned to the `QualityReview` organization. | Should not happen.
 Parent task assigned to `User` | Should not happen. | e.g. `AttorneyTask` child of `JudgeDecisionReviewTask`